Geriatric Faculty Scholars

 Caroline Thirukumaran, MBBS, MHA, PhD

 Dr. Thirukumaran’s goal as a Geriatric Faculty Scholar is to generate knowledge that will favorably influence the care of Geriatric-Orthopaedic patients at UR.
 Her project will focus on the prospective identification of High-Need, High-Cost patients in Orthopaedics using risk scores, so that policy and practice interventions can then be preventively targeted towards them.
 Moreover, with the current UR emphasis on co-management of geriatric surgical patients, she anticipates that this new knowledge will help in understanding several of the complex issues related to this population, and it can be directly translated into training materials for current and future clinicians.
+Dr. Thirukumaran recently won the Presidential Poster Award for her work at the American Geriatrics Society 2018 Annual Scientific Meeting.

 All Geriatric Faculty Scholars: Geriatric Faculty Scholars